UltraEngine/Documentation/CPP/GamePad_GetAxisPosition.md

 # GamePad::GetAxisPosition

-This function gets the current position of a thumbstick or trigger.
+This method gets the current position of a thumbstick or trigger.

 ## Syntax